“The Catskills” by Asher B. Durand

 “The Catskills”

-This oil on canvas painting, titled “The Catskills”, was made in 1859 by the American Hudson River School of Art painter, Asher B. Durand.
+This oil on canvas painting, titled “The Catskills”, was made in 1859 by the American artist, Asher B. Durand.
 It was commissioned in 1858 by the American businessman, William Thompson Walters, whose extensive art collection founded the Walters Art Museum in Baltimore, Maryland.

 The painting depicts Plattekill Clove in the Catskill Mountain region.

-The Catskills are a mountain range in upstate New York where the artist, Thomas Cole, lived.
+The Catskills are a mountain range in upstate New York where the artist, Thomas Cole, lived and worked.
 Cole was the founder of the Hudson River School of Art of which Durand became an integral part.

 The Catskills” is currently on display at The Walters Art Museum in Baltimore, Maryland, in the United States.